 - If they do win you money, their fee is taken as a percentage of what you win.

-For most personal injury lawyers, the contingency fee is 33% (or about one-third) of the settlement or award that they win you.
+For most personal injury lawyers, the contingency fee is 33.3% (or about one-third) to 40% of the settlement or award that they win you.
 This may be slightly different depending on how the lawyer runs their practice, however.

 When the Contingency Fee Might Change

 Sometimes, the contingency fee may vary based on how far the case goes.
-For example, a lawyer might charge only a 25% contingency fee if they settle your case before you have to file a lawsuit.
-If you do file a lawsuit but still settle before going to court, they might charge the standard 33% fee.
-If you end up going all the way to court, the lawyer’s contract might state that the fee increases to 40% of what they might win at trial.
+For example, a lawyer might charge a lower contingency fee if they settle your case before you have to file a lawsuit.
+If you do file a lawsuit but still settle before going to court, they might charge a low-to-middling fee.
+If you end up going all the way to court, of if you require mediation/arbitration, the lawyer’s contract might state that the fee increases to 40% of what they win at trial.

 You’ll want to schedule a consultation with any lawyer you’re interested in hiring for your accident case.
 During the consultation, you can discuss how the lawyer charges for their services and whether or not the contingency fee changes at any point.